The Complete Guide

 Grant Readiness Questions Answered

-Grant readiness for a government agency is the organizational state in which the agency has the financial management systems, federal compliance infrastructure (including alignment with 2 CFR 200), staff capacity, and performance data systems needed to compete for and successfully manage competitive federal grant awards.
-It encompasses both pre-award readiness (the ability to compete) and post-award readiness (the ability to manage and comply).
+Grant readiness is the organizational state in which a local government or nonprofit has the financial management systems, federal compliance infrastructure, staff capacity, and application assets needed to compete for and successfully manage competitive federal grant awards.
+It encompasses both pre-award readiness — the ability to compete — and post-award readiness — the ability to manage and comply.
+The Grant Project's framework organizes readiness into four foundations: Financial House, Organizational Infrastructure, Compliance Posture, and Application Readiness.

 Do local governments need a NICRA?

-What is 2 CFR 200 and does it apply to local governments?
+What is 2 CFR 200 and does it apply to local governments and nonprofits?

 What is a Single Audit and when is it required?